racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/PyLabsApps/Events.md

 [[/info]]

-## Pylabs Event Handler
+## PyLabs Event Handler

 ### How to Raise Events

-Wherever you want to raise an event in your Pylabs application, you can use one of the following raise methods, according to the desired severity level:
+Wherever you want to raise an event in your PyLabs application, you can use one of the following raise methods, according to the desired severity level:

 * q.errorconditionhandler.raiseCritical(...)
 * q.errorconditionhandler.raiseError(...)